Sunil-nith/Quiz-app-Api/README.md

 # Quiz-app-Api

 * Quiz-app-API is a RESTful API designed to power a quiz app, where users can create and share quizzes, and participants can take those quizzes and be awarded scores based on their results.
-* The API supports user authentication and Authorization.
+* The API supports user Authentication and Authorization.

 ### Built With